gloriaoduor/movie-search-app-phase2/README.md

 ## React Movie Search App
 ### Prject Description

-This project is a web app that allows a user to search for a movie and view the plots of matching moving names.
+This project is a Single Page React App that allows a user to search for a movie and view the plots of matching moving names.
 It uses a free movies API to retrieve data

 ### How to run
 [Site](https://ubiquitous-phoenix-04c4f4.netlify.app/home)